RMKruse/RMKruse/README.md

 # Hi there 👋
-My name is René and I'm a PhD and researcher from the fascinating area between statistics and deep learning.
+My name is René and I'm a PhD and researcher in the fascinating area between statistics and deep learning.
 I'm on a mission to make neural networks a bit more transparent and statistical models a bit more interesting!
 I currently work as a data and AI scientist for EWE AG, where my job is to translate new and interesting insights from the digital world of numbers and data into the realms of us analog humans! 🌟

 I've had the pleasure of teaching deep learning, statistics, Python and R coding to a  range of wonderful students, from undergraduates to postgraduates from a variety of disciplines.